wh-y-j-lee/excel_to_google_calendar/README.md

 ## 4. Fill your to-do list in excel files then run excel_to_calendar_v1 to add list to google calendar

-### Fix the path of excel_path
+Fix the path of excel_path

 <p align="left"><img src="img/4.png" /></p>

-### fill your to do list after today. if you want add all of do list, fix the code where the line comparing with today's timestamp
+Fill your to do list after today. if you want add all of do list, fix the code where the line comparing with today's timestamp

 <p align="left"><img src="img/5.png" /></p>